lanl/LaGriT/README.md

 cmake .. && make
 ```

-If you do not have ExodusII libs installed, the build will look similar to:
+The cmake command creates the configuration and build files for lagrit and will look similar to this:
 ```
 -- ==========================================
 -- ============Configuring LaGriT============
 -- ===================v3.3.3=================
 -- Compile LaGriT as a static binary = ON
--- Could NOT find Exodus (missing: Exodus_LIBRARIES Exodus_INCLUDE_DIR)
+-- Compile LaGriT with ExodusII = OFF
-WARNING: ExodusII and/or other dependencies could not be found.
-Compiling without ExodusII support.
+LaGriT Compiling without ExodusII support.

-[100%] Built target lagrit
+-- Configuring done
+-- Generating done
 ```

-LaGriT will auto-detect ExodusII libs and will continue to build even if ExodusII is not found.
-The only command used with ExodusII libs is `dump/exodus`.
-If needed,
-You will need to build ExodusII before LaGriT cmake and build.
-See below for build options.
+The make command will compile the libraries and build lagrit.
+Use `make VERBOSE=1` to view compile progress.
 The `lagrit` executable is installed in the `build/` directory.
 Type ./lagrit to make sure the executable is working.